t3lesph0re/t3lesph0re.github.io/_posts/2025-10-14-htb_chatterbox.md

 ### AChat on port 9256

 There is a service called **AChat** running on port `9255` and `9256`.
-There is a known [buffer overflow](https://www.exploit-db.com/exploits/36025) that affects the version on AChat running on our attack machine.
-The exploits is sent to port `9256 / UDP`.
+There is a known [buffer overflow](https://www.exploit-db.com/exploits/36025) that affects the version of AChat running on the target machine.
+This exploit is sent to port `9256 / UDP`.

 ## initial exploit